-Do not deduct expenses you pay or incur to drain or fill wetlands, to prepare land for center pivot irrigation systems, or to clear land.
+Do not deduct expenses you paid or incurred to drain or fill wetlands, to prepare land for center pivot irrigation systems, or to clear land.

-The amount you deduct may not exceed 25% of your gross income from farming (excluding certain gains from selling assets such as farm machinery and land).
+Your deduction may not exceed 25% of your gross income from farming (excluding certain gains from selling assets such as farm machinery and land).
 If your conservation expenses are more than the limit, the excess may be carried forward and deducted in later tax years.
 However, the amount deductible for any 1 year may not exceed the 25% gross income limit for that year.

 Enter amounts paid for custom hire or machine work (the machine operator furnished the equipment).

 Do not include amounts paid for rental or lease of equipment that you operated yourself.
-You should report those amounts on line 26a.
+Instead, report those amounts on line 26a